deepsense-ai/seahorse/docs/basic_examples.md

    * As a result of executing the operations above, our dataset will contain additional columns with values <code>0</code> or <code>1</code> for each possible value of the <code>city</code>
      column.

-4. Update connections between `Read DataFrame` and `Assemble Vector` nodes as shown in the
-   <em>The Better Model</em> picture.
-   This will execute the operations described in step 2 after reading the dataset and before assembling the <code>features</code> column used for model fitting and evaluation.

 <div style="clear:both" />